UAE VAT Registration

 The following are some of the penalties applicable under VAT Regulations in the UAE.

-• AED 10,000 penalty for failure to apply for VAT registration within the limits specified in the VAT regulations.
+• AED 10,000 penalty for failure to apply for VAT registration within the time limits specified in the VAT regulations.

 • AED 1,000 monthly penalty (not exceeding AED 10,000) for failure of a business having VAT registration and not submitting deregistration application within the timeframe, if applicable.